adhdproject/adhdproject.github.io/Tools/Decloak.md

 And finally, you can start the Decloak DNS server.
 `/opt/decloak$` **`sudo ./dnsreflect.pl`**

+NOTE: You might have trouble starting dnsreflect if dnsmasq is still listening on port 53.
+You can kill it with this command **`sudo killall dnsmasq`**

 Example 3: Browsing to a Decloak Activated Website
 --------------------------------------------------